labcif/AutopsySpeechToText/README.md

 ## Common

-- download deepspeech models from [here](https://github.com/mozilla/DeepSpeech/releases/download/v0.6.1/deepspeech-0.6.1-models.tar.gz).
+- download deepspeech models from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).
-- Download `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.6.1).
+- Download `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3).
+If building with CUDA support, then download with PROCTYPE = CUDA.
 - To use the GPU version of tensorflow, CUDA 10.1 runtime and CuDNN 7.6.5 for CUDA 10.1 must be installed in the system.